Amigux/github-actions-class/README.md

 2. Click on the **Post welcome comment workflow** pull request.
 3. Click **Merge pull request**, then click **Confirm merge**.
 4. Optionally, click **Delete branch** to delete your `welcome-workflow` branch.
-5. Wait about 20 seconds for actions to run, then refresh this page (the one you're following instructions from) and an action will automatically close this step and open the next one.
+5. Wait about 20 seconds for actions to run, then refresh this page (the one you're following instructions from) and an action will automatically close this step and open the next one !

 </details>